 Ana Orejuela, Doctoral Student, Health Psychology - College of Liberal Arts & Sciences

 I am a sixth year doctoral student in the Health Psychology PhD Program (clinical concentration) and my research focuses on posttraumatic growth, especially among minority communities.
 Given my interest in health psychology, I am very passionate about promoting wellness and self-care among graduate students.
 I am originally from Puerto Rico, and understand that being in a different cultural environment and far away from home can add an additional layer of stress to the graduate school experience.
 As a GLF, I hope to encourage graduate students across disciplines to create a sense of community not just with each other, but also with the broader Charlotte community in which our university is embedded.
 For fun, I love to practice martial arts and yoga.
 While I greatly miss the beaches back home, I’ve greatly enjoyed exploring the beautiful mountains of NC.
-Please feel free to stop by the CGL during my office hours on Tuesdays from 2:30-4:30pm, I would love to meet you!
+Please feel free to stop by the CGL during my office hours on Thursdays from 1:00-3:00pm.

 Rachel Saunders, Doctoral Student, Counselor Education & Supervision - College of Education